MacKinnon, Duchene lead Avs shootout win over Blues, 2-1

+DENVER (AP) -- On a night when the Colorado Avalanche got a rare victory, the St. Louis Blues also left as a big winner in the loss.

-DENVER (AP) -- Nathan MacKinnon and Matt Duchene scored shootout goals, Calvin Pickard had 27 saves through overtime and two more in the shootout and the Colorado Avalanche beat the St. Louis Blues 2-1 on Friday night.
+Nathan MacKinnon and Matt Duchene scored shootout goals, Calvin Pickard had 27 saves through overtime and two more in the shootout and the Avalanche beat the Blues 2-1 on Friday night.

 Jake Allen had 31 saves and Ryan Reaves scored for the Blues, who clinched a playoff spot by earning a point.
+They are 11-1-2 in their last 14 games and are heading to the final week of the season playing well - even with this setback.

+''Obviously, a huge point for us getting in the playoffs,'' Reaves said. ''Looking back at where we were a couple months ago, I think we've played a lot of good hockey.''

 The Blues are in the postseason for the sixth straight season and are in the hunt for a top-three finish in the Central Division, which would mean avoiding a first-round matchup against a division winner.
 They have 91 points, three more than fourth-place Nashville and both teams have five games remaining.